Metacor/Minecraft-Speedrun-Guide/readme.md

 	* **Wooden Pickaxe**: **Stone** takes **1.15 Seconds** | **Cobblestone** takes **1.5 Seconds**
 	* **Stone Pickaxe**: **Stone** takes **0.6 Seconds** | **Cobblestone** takes **0.75 Seconds**
 * Lava Lakes
-	* if you're unable to find a Lava Lake on the surface, try digging near small surface Water Lakes - Lava tends to spawn below
+	* if you're unable to find a Lava Lake on the surface, try digging near small surface Water Lakes
+		* Lava Lakes tend to spawn underneath Water Lakes
 * [Ocean Ravines](https://youtu.be/yGyMWYhHYoQ?t=471)
 	* While searching for Ocean Ravines, look out for Kelp - it tends to spawn above Ravines
 	* if you see floating Kelp in a Deep Ocean, there is likely a Ravine below it